IBM/TDD-Bench-Verified/TDD-Bench-Java/README.md

     }]
 ```

-Note that it will work without "class_name", "file_name", and "function_name".
+Note that it will work with empty "class_name", "file_name", and "function_name".